-Selling body butters for pregnant ladies won’t have the same branding, image, and story than selling advanced facial serums to busy entrepreneurs.
+Selling body butters for pregnant ladies won’t have the same branding, image, and story as selling advanced facial serums to busy entrepreneurs.

-That is why I recommend you to decide on target audience, then the story and branding, and then built your products around it.
+That is why I recommend you decide on the target audience, then the story and branding, and then built your products around it.
 In that specific order.
-You can start the other way round, but it’s much more challenging.
+You can start the other way around, but it’s much more challenging.

 Again, think hard about what products you’d like to make and sell.
 Determine the ingredients you want to use, build them around your story, and stick to that.